learn-the-web/topics/jekyll-installation/index.md

 ## Installing the command line tools

-**If you have Mac OS X 10.9 “Mavericks” or later you can install the command line tools directly from Terminal.**
+You can install the command line tools directly from Terminal.

-*If you have an older version of Mac OS , follow the [pre-Mavericks installation process](pre-mavericks-install.md).*

 ```bash
 xcode-select --install